 Some of the benefits are the availability of data on multiple physical sites, the ability to automatically failover those multiple sites, and its proven technology.

-Both internal and external vulnerability scans are necessary in order to detect potential threats.
+Both internal and external vulnerability scans are necessary to detect potential threats.
 This is vital for your database security.
-New threats emerge almost on a daily basis; and what worked last year won’t necessarily keep you protected now.
+New threats emerge almost on a daily basis, and what worked last year won’t necessarily keep you protected now.

 Soaring Eagle Consulting can provide mentoring, monitor performance, and optimize your data recovery efforts.
 Contact us to see what we can do for you.